flammel/fission/README.md

 The `component` function allows us to pass arguments to the included file.
 We call these arguments _props_.
-Props are passed to a component by providing additional arguments to the `component` function:
+Props are passed to a component by providing additional named arguments to the `component` function:

 ```
 {# file: ContactForm.twig #}

 <form>
     ...
-    {{ component("FancyButton", "Send", "submit" }}
+    {{ component("FancyButton", label="Send", type="submit" }}
 </form>
 ```